Skip to content

 If you are considering a DIY route, our barrel sauna kit DIY assembly guide offers a helpful look at what the process can involve.

-The decision to build an outdoor sauna often includes thinking through the full experience, including cooling down afterward and how the surrounding space supports that routine.
+The decision to build an outdoor sauna often includes thinking through the full experience, including cooling down afterward and how the surrounding space fits that routine.

-The Sauna: A Complete Guide to the Construction, Use, and Benefits of the Finnish Bath, 2004
+The Sauna: A Complete Guide to the Construction, Use, and Traditions of the Finnish Bath, 2004

 What Components Are Included in a Typical Outdoor Sauna Kit?